 Cash and cash equivalents reported reflect three types of account balances: Lottery deposit account, Lottery prize accounts, and pooled cash and investments held by the State Treasurer's Office.
 Cash receipts and all cash transfers to other state agencies are made in and out of the Lottery deposit account.
 Prize disbursements are made out of the Lottery prize accounts.
-Pooled cash and investments consist of cash equivalents, commercial paper, certificates of deposit, short-term (12 to 18 months) and long-term investments, which comprise corporate, municipal and U.S. government obligations, held and managed by the State Treasurer.
+Pooled cash and investments consist of cash equivalents held and managed by the State Treasurer.
 State agencies, including the Lottery, participate in the State's internal cash management pool.
 Because the cash management pool operates as a demand deposit account, amounts invested in the pool are classified as cash and cash equivalents.
 The State Treasurer administers the cash management pool.